w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 **Semantic Discovery**: Instead of guessing where functionality might be, AI agents can programmatically discover what each website offers through these semantic markers.
 This transforms unpredictable navigation into reliable discovery.

-**Progressive Enhancement**: Sites don't need to rebuild anything—they simply add semantic markers to their existing pages.
+**Progressive Enhancement**: Sites don't need to rebuild anything, they simply add semantic markers to their existing pages.
 This creates a path for gradual ecosystem adoption without disrupting current workflows.

 ## How It Works: The Technical Foundation

 The architecture is elegantly simple, built on three core capabilities:

-**1. Destination Discovery**: AI agents enumerate available destinations by reading the semantic markers websites provide—either through HTML `<link>` elements or centralized linkset documents.
+**1. Destination Discovery**: AI agents enumerate available destinations by reading the semantic markers websites provide, either through HTML `<link>` elements or centralized linkset documents.

-**2. Reliable Navigation**: Using discovered destinations, agents convert semantic names like `contact` into actual URLs and navigate confidently to the right pages.
+**2. Reliable Navigation**: Using discovered destinations, agents resolve semantic names like `contact` into actual URLs and navigate confidently to the right pages.

 **3. Intelligent Content Processing**: Once at the destination, agents retrieve page content and hand it to Large Language Models (LLMs) for intelligent extraction and analysis.

 This division creates a **separation of concerns**: simple tools handle the mechanical navigation, while sophisticated AI handles the intelligent understanding of content.

-### The AI Integration Story
+### AI System Integration Through MCP

-The magic happens in how Semantic Web Tools integrate with AI systems through the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification)—an open standard that allows AI applications to securely connect with external tools.
+Semantic Web Tools integrate with AI systems through the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification), an open standard that enables AI applications to securely connect with external tools and data sources.

-**The Workflow**: When a user asks an AI agent to "find support options across my service providers," here's what happens:
+**Integration Workflow**: When a user requests an AI agent to "find support options across my service providers," the system follows this pattern:

-1. **Discovery Phase**: The agent uses Semantic Web Tools to discover what destinations each website offers
+1. **Discovery Phase**: The agent uses Semantic Web Tools to discover available destinations on each target website
-2. **Planning Phase**: Based on available destinations, the agent plans the optimal navigation strategy
+2. **Planning Phase**: Based on discovered destinations, the agent determines the optimal navigation strategy
 3. **Execution Phase**: The agent navigates to relevant destinations and retrieves content
-4. **Analysis Phase**: AI processes the retrieved content to extract and synthesize useful information
+4. **Analysis Phase**: The AI processes the retrieved content to extract and synthesize information

+**Coordination Model**: This workflow emerges from LLM reasoning capabilities rather than pre-programmed algorithms.
+The AI agent uses language understanding to dynamically interpret requirements, assess available destinations, and adapt its approach based on what it discovers.
+The semantic foundation provided by Well-known Destinations enables this flexible, reasoning-based coordination to operate reliably across different websites.

-This pattern works consistently across any collection of websites that implement Well-known Destinations, creating a standardized foundation for agentic web interaction.
+This integration pattern works consistently across any collection of websites that implement Well-known Destinations, creating a standardized foundation for agentic web interaction.

 ## Semantic Web Tools Architecture